We are again busy during the Fringe – venue 197

 St Vincent’s is the village church in the heart of the city.

-An ordinand’s recent research project concluded that ‘we are a healthy, growing, loving and open community of Christ’.
+Last year an ordinand’s research project concluded that ‘we are a healthy, growing, loving and open community of Christ’.

 St Vincent’s is in Edinburgh’s Northern New Town on its border with Stockbridge – and immediately opposite William Playfair’s much larger St Stephen’s.
 A Gothic gem, St Vincent’s was built by the brothers John, William & James Hay of Liverpool and opened in 1857.